zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 ???

-In the meantime, I'm going to use the UNH Wellness Chart, and explain those aspects.
+In the meantime, I'm going to use the Wellness Wheel from the University of New Hampshire, and explain those aspects.
+I'll explain my reasoning for choosing this wheel shortly.
 ---
 class: img-right
 # 8 Aspects of Wellness